SoftwareAG/c8y-docs/content/concepts/concepts-introduction-bundle/application-enablement.md

 1. Device-side logic: Developers can use the [thin-edge.io](/welcome-developers/developer-topics/#:~:text=Device%20integration%20using%20thin%2Dedge.io) framework for integrating device side logic.

-2. UI applications: The [WebSDK](/web/) allows developers to seamlessly extend any UI Application with new functionality or leverage our IoT components for your entirely own UI Application.
+2. UI applications: The [WebSDK](/web/) allows developers to seamlessly extend any UI Application with new functionality or leverage any Cumulocity IoT UI component for your entirely own UI Application.

 3. Backend services: The [managed microservices hosting](/standard-tenant/ecosystem/#custom-microservices) together with the [Microservice SDK](/microservice-sdk/microservice-sdk-introduction) makes it easy to develop, deploy and operate custom backend services.